 To get the most from your business’s talent pool, you really have to believe in them and support them unconditionally.
 This means that you see all your team members as A-players who should be treated as such.
-Invest time and resources on their growth, coach them, and help them mature their personal greatness.
+Invest time and resources in their growth, coach them, and help them mature their personal greatness.
 Challenging and motivating employees takes leadership vision – not threats and micromanagement.
 Think about how you can offer praise and rewards for hard work, as well as promote mutual respect and other ethical practices that will make people feel great about working for your company.

 2. Foster unit through caring

 Cultivating a positive workplace culture is indeed one of the best ways to put your employees first.
 But this is easier said than done.
-The goal for business owners and decision makers is to get employees to buy into a cause that is greater than their own motives.
+The goal for business owners and decision-makers is to get employees to buy into a cause that is greater than their own motives.
 Caring for your team so much that they’ll be willing to give up personal gain for the good of other team members, and the cause.
 This culture of caring should be a consistent way in which you treat your employees.
-Every company should find a creative way to provide acceptance, approval, appreciation, affection and attention to its team members – throughout everyday operations.
+Every company should find a creative way to provide acceptance, approval, appreciation, affection, and attention to its team members – throughout everyday operations.

 3. Make employee satisfaction a priority

 Companies conduct customer satisfaction surveys all the time.
 But very few regularly gauge and monitor the satisfaction level of their staff members.
-Failure to prioritize employee satisfaction means that your teams will feel less engaged about the work they do for your organization.
-The best way to improve employee satisfaction level is to create a culture where employees love to come to work.
+Failure to prioritize employee satisfaction means that your teams will feel less engaged in the work they do for your organization.
+The best way to improve employee satisfaction levels is to create a culture where employees love to come to work.
 Collect feedback and talk to your employees about the issues that matter to them – whether they like the product they’re promoting, their ideal commute times, etc. When your staff members feel satisfied, they’ll be more productive and eager to perform.

 4. Encourage employee growth

 Your company won’t grow if your employees aren’t growing.
 Visionary leaders work to push employees beyond self-limiting boundaries.
 Companies that care about their employees help people reach their own professional goals.
 Consider offering benefits such as education reimbursement and feedback meetings.
-Any chance that you have to empower your team members to learn new things and push them outside the comfort zone will suffice.
+Any chance that you have to empower your team members to learn new things and push them outside their comfort zone will suffice.